 Now, not many people will send Satya Nadella, the chief executive officer of Microsoft, or any other big executive for that matter, a friend request.
 That is because of one simple reason – the executive will not accept the request as Facebook is not the appropriate platform for communicating professionally.
 Thus, in order to strike a good balance, we recommend emailing the other person.

 Now, considering you have to find a job soon, you should probably be spending hours of your valuable time sending many emails each day.
 To increase your productivity while you do that, it is best to grab hold of a top-notch internet connection in case you do not have one already.
-Our suggestion would be to start paying for one of the Xfinity internet plans as Xfinity is famous for ensuring consistency in quality.

 2. Go to Networking Events